youtube/youtube-chat-for-minecraft/README.md

   project: ![Download json](download_json.png)

-5. Run the YouTube Chat jar from a terminal to obtain authorization credentials, pasting the client ID JSON when prompted:
+5. Run the YouTube Chat jar from a terminal to obtain authorization credentials, pasting the json credentials when prompted:

 ```
 java -jar ytchat-1.0.3.jar login